abcpaem/roman-numerals-converter/README.md

 ### User Story

-As a user <br>
+As a user <br/>
-I would like to use the Roman Numerals Converter Console Application So that I can convert my roman numerals into numbers
+I would like to use the Roman Numerals Converter console application<br/>
+So that I can convert my roman numerals into numbers

 ✅   User Acceptance Criteria

-### Scenario 1:<br><br>
+### Scenario 1:

-#### GIVEN
-The user starts the console application and is prompted with the message Please enter a Roman Numeral
+**GIVEN** The user starts the console application and is prompted with the message Please enter a Roman Numeral<br/>
-#### WHEN
-The user enters the roman numeral I
+**WHEN** The user enters the roman numeral I<br/>
-#### THEN
-The application will print the conversion to the console, in this case, You converted the Roman Numeral I to the number 1
+**THEN** The application will print the conversion to the console.
+In this case, the Roman Numeral I is converted to the number 1

-### Scenario 2:<br><br>
+### Scenario 2:
-#### GIVEN
-The user starts the console application and is prompted with the message Please enter a Roman Numeral
+**GIVEN** The user starts the console application and is prompted with the message: Please enter a Roman Numeral<br/>

-#### WHEN
-The user enters the roman numeral II
+**WHEN** The user enters the roman numeral II<br/>

-#### THEN
-The application will print the conversion to the console, in this case, You converted the Roman Numeral II to the number 2
+**THEN** The application will print the conversion to the console.
+In this case, the Roman Numeral II is converted to the number 2

 ---
 ### How to run the application